outlyer-net/resiliosync-multiarch/README.md

-## Unofficial ARMHF Resilio Sync Docker files
+## Unofficial Multi-architecture Resilio Sync Docker files

 > **WARNING:** \
 > This is still somewhat volatile while I settle on how to